- Writer: Geoff Johns

 A note from Tenzel Kim who points out a couple I’ve missed: “Just below 17 you have Brin (the horse), just above number 20 (actually just behind the number) you have Dob Zagil, and just below number 41’s hand you have Skr’kl.”

-Page 33 – Panels 2 & 3 Someone else, another Black Lantern, is in the Stonechat Museum with the Hawks.
+Page 33 – Panels 2 and 3: Someone else, another Black Lantern, is in the Stonechat Museum with the Hawks.

-Page 34 – Panels 3 & 4 Again from the Black Lantern’s viewpoint, the colour of rage changes to violet, that of love as Kendra’s feelings become all too clear.
+Page 34 – Panels 3 and 4: Again from the Black Lantern’s viewpoint, the colour of rage changes to violet, that of love as Kendra’s feelings become all too clear.